8 of the best beaches in Taiwan

 Best volcanic beach

-3. Kaohsiung beach and Cijin Island
+3. Kaohsiung Beach and Cijin Island

 Best beach for foodies

-Everyone in Taiwan is a closet foodie and it is no secret that Kaohsiung in the south is one of the best destinations for seafood – particularly giant crab which is served over noodles.
-A very touristy vibe can be found in the old town, which I tend to avoid unless I need to cool off during the summer with a giant bowl of shaved ice served up with sweetened red bean paste.
+Everyone in Taiwan is a closet foodie, and it is no secret that Kaohsiung in the south is one of the best destinations for seafood – particularly giant crab, which is served over noodles.
+A very touristy vibe can be found in the old town, where you can cool off during the summer with a giant bowl of shaved ice served up with sweetened red bean paste.
 Otherwise, it's best to spend your time by the beach with a giant umbrella, sunbathing and just chilling out to your favorite tunes.
-There are a lot of great places to eat surrounding the beach and you can choose from local-frequented seafood restaurants, fusion restaurants and my favorite, family-run places serving simple and nostalgic home cooking.
-Slightly farther afield off the coast of Kaohsiung is the tiny island of Cijin, a cool place to visit for its sandy black beaches.
+There are a lot of great places to eat surrounding the beach, and you can choose from local-frequented seafood restaurants, fusion restaurants and my favorite, family-run places serving simple and nostalgic home cooking.

 4. Gangkou Beach, Kenting